It goes without saying—without a

-It goes without saying, without a battery, your car’s engine can’t run.
-Therefore, keeping your battery in good shape is an essential part of being a vehicle owner.
+battery, your car’s engine can’t run.
+Keeping your battery in good shape is an essential part of being a vehicle owner.

 Here's how your car battery works, how you can check its water levels, and how you can keep your battery’s water levels at the proper level.

 When you turn your car key or push the ignition button, a signal is sent to the battery and it converts the chemicals held within it into electricity.

 This electrical charge is sent to the starter, which cranks your engine.
 In addition to this important function, your car’s battery also powers the lights and other accessories of your vehicle.

 Most car batteries have six cells that generate 12-volts of power.
 There are two plates within each cell, one made of lead and one made of lead dioxide.
 These plates are submerged in sulfuric acid which behaves as a catalyst to create the charge needed to power your car.

 Over time, this liquid evaporates, which can eventually lead to a dead battery.
 That is why it is essential that you refill your car battery as-needed.

 How to check the water levels in your car battery

 To keep your battery running at its best, you should perform occasional maintenance, including removing any corrosion and checking the water level within the battery’s cells.
 To check the water levels of the cells in your battery, perform the following steps.